Evolution of networks with multiple junctions: The behavior of the flow at a singular time

 \begin{itemize} \item all the lengths of the curves of the network are uniformly positively bounded from below and the maximum of the modulus of the curvature goes to $+\infty$, as $t\to T$; \item the curvature is uniformly bounded along the flow and the length $L^i(t)$ of at least one curve of $\SS_t$ goes to zero when $t\to T$; \item the curvature is not bounded and the length of at least one curve of the network is not positively bounded from below, as $t\to T$. \end{itemize}

-In all the three cases, the possible blow--up limits will play a key role, with the obvious consequence that the fewer possibilities we have, the easier we can get conclusions.
-In particular, like when studying the evolution of a single smooth closed curve along the analogous line (see~\cite{huisk2}, for instance), it is fundamental to exclude to get blow--up limits of multiplicity larger than one, in particular ``multiple lines''.
-For curves this can be done by means of some ``embeddedness'' or ``non--collapsing'' quantities, for instance as in~\cite{hamilton3,huisk2} that actually inspired the analogous one that we will discuss in Section~\ref{dsuL}.\\ Unfortunately, for a general regular network, this is still conjectural and possibly the major open problem in the subject.
+In all three cases, the possible blow--up limits will play a key role, with the obvious consequence that the fewer possibilities we have, the easier we can get conclusions.
+In particular, it is crucial to exclude the onset of blow--up limits of multiplicity larger than one, in particular ``multiple lines'', exactly as in the study of the evolution of a single smooth closed curve (see~\cite{huisk2}, for instance).
+In the case of curves this can be done by means of some ``embeddedness'' or ``non--collapsing'' quantities (see~\cite{hamilton3,huisk2}) that actually inspired our results in Section~\ref{dsuL}.\\ Unfortunately, in the case of regular networks proving that any blow--up limit has multiplicity one without asking for any extra assumption is still an open problem, maybe the major one.

-\begin{oprob}[Multiplicity--One Conjecture -- {\bf{M1}}] Every blow--up limit shrinker arising by Huisken's rescaling procedure or limit of parabolic rescalings at a point $x_0\in\overline{\Omega}$ is an embedded network with multiplicity one. \end{oprob}
+\begin{oprob}[Multiplicity--One Conjecture -- {\bf{M1}}] Every blow--up limit shrinker arising from Huisken's rescaling procedure or limit of parabolic rescalings at a point $x_0\in\overline{\Omega}$ is an embedded network with multiplicity one. \end{oprob}

 This conjecture is implied by the two equivalent statements in the following open problem.

 \begin{oprob}[Strong Multiplicity--One Conjecture -- {\bf{SM1}}/No Double--Line Conjecture -- {\bf{L1}}] \ \begin{itemize} \item[{\bf{SM1}}:] Every possible $C^1\loc$--limit of rescalings of networks of the flow is an embedded network with multiplicity one. \item[{\bf{L1}}:] A straight line with multiplicity larger than one cannot be obtained as a $C^1\loc$--limit of rescalings of networks of the flow. \end{itemize} \end{oprob}